 Conduct Probation is an encumbrance on the organization's good standing at the college.
 Any subsequent violation or additional referrals of violation of college regulations during the probationary period may result in separation from the college.
 A term of probation not less than one semester in length may be specified.
-If no additional violations or referrals of additional violations of college regulations occur, the student organization is returned to good standing at the conclusion of the probationary period.
+If no additional violations or referrals of additional violations of college regulations occur, the student organization is returned to good standing after the probationary period.

-Social Activities Probation: establishes a fixed period, not less than one semester in which the organization may be restricted and only participate in activities directly related to academic pursuits Organizations on social probation may be restricted from the following activities listed, but not limited to, hosting social events and/or participating in non-academic events in the name of the organization.
+Social Activities Probation: establishes a fixed period, not less than one semester in which the organization may be restricted and only participate in activities directly related to academic pursuits.
+Organizations on social probation may be banned from the following activities listed, but not limited to, hosting social events and participating in non-academic events in the organization's name.